Biodiversity

 - Regulatory Risks: The increasing stringency of environmental regulations, directly or indirectly linked to biodiversity, could raise business costs and complexities in operations.

-- Reputational Risks: Failure to manage biodiversity effectively may harm Thaioil Group’s corporate image and erode stakeholder trust, particularly among investors and business partners who value biodiversity management.
+- Reputational Risks: Failure to manage biodiversity effectively may harm Thaioil Group’s corporate image and erode stakeholder trust, particularly among customers, vendors, shareholders, investors and business partners who value biodiversity management.

 - Environmental and Community Risks: Biodiversity loss could negatively affect community livelihoods and potentially create long-term impacts on Thaioil Group’s operations.